On split quasi-hereditary covers and Ringel duality: Introduction

-In \cite{Koenig2001}, this concept was used to study Schur-Weyl duality between $S_k(n, d)$ and $kS_d$ for a field $k$.
+In \cite{Koenig2001}, this concept was applied to study Schur-Weyl duality between $S_k(n, d)$ and $kS_d$ for a field $k$.
 That is, in \cite{Koenig2001} it was proved without using invariant theory that the canonical homomorphism, induced by the right action given by place permutation of the symmetric group on $d$-letters $S_d$ on $(k^n)^{\otimes d}$, $kS_d\rightarrow \End_{S_k(n, d)}((k^n)^{\otimes d})^{op}$ is surjective for every natural numbers $n, d$.
 Here $S_k(n, d)$ denotes the Schur algebra $\End_{kS_d}((k^n)^{\otimes d}).$ The case $n\geq d$ follows from $(k^n)^{\otimes d}$ being faithful over the self-injective algebra $kS_d$ and so it is also a generator-cogenerator.
 Therefore, this case can be seen as a consequence of Morita-Tachikawa correspondence and the pair $(S_k(n, d), (k^n)^{\otimes d})$ being a (split) quasi-hereditary cover.
 In the case $n<d$, $(k^n)^{\otimes d}$ is no longer projective, in general, over the Schur algebra but still belongs to the additive closure of the characteristic tilting module.
 To obtain the assertion then they used the $(k^n)^{\otimes d}$-dominant dimension together with the quasi-hereditary structure of the Schur algebras to transfer the double centralizer property from the easier case $n\geq d$ to the case $n<d$.
 This technique also works in the quantum case replacing the Schur algebras by $q$-Schur algebras.
 The problem in this case is the absence of a characterisation in terms of homology or cohomology like in the classical dominant dimension.
 Moreover, it is not strong enough to give us information if some cover is lurking around.

+In \citep{CRUZ2022410}, an integral version of dominant dimension was proposed to extend the theory of dominant dimension of finite-dimensional algebras to Noetherian algebras which are projective over the ground ring.
 These developments raise the following question: \begin{enumerate}[(1)] \item \emph{Is the above case $n<d$ a particular case of some quasi-hereditary cover?
 If so, does such cover admit an integral version?} \end{enumerate}

 \paragraph*{Contributions and main results}